If you or someone you know is in crisis and needs help now, call Lifeline - 13 11 14 or 000

 - Don't ignore the person or walk away.

-- Let them know that many people sometimes experience these thoughts, but there is help and support available.
+- Let them know that many people can experience these thoughts, but there is support available.

-- This isn’t about a person seeking attention; it’s about feeling “valued” and “cared for”, instead of feeling like a burden or imposition.
-We all appreciate human attention.
+- This isn’t about a person seeking attention; it’s about feeling valued and cared for, instead of feeling like a burden.
+We all need human attention.
 It is important for our wellness.

-- Reassure the person you will stay, ask them if you can call or take them to a doctor, or if they have a support person who you can contact.
+- Reassure the person you will stay, ask them if you can take them to a doctor, or if they have a support person who you can contact.

 Caring for someone who has survived a suicide attempt, or is experiencing suicidal thoughts

-As a carer or support person of a loved one or someone you know who attempts to take their life, you may experience a range of complex feelings; shock, sadness, numbness, anger, confusion, guilt.
+As a carer or support person of someone who attempts to take their life, you may experience a range of complex feelings like shock, sadness, numbness, anger, confusion, and guilt.
 This is to be expected.

-In the early stages you may not know how to react, what to say, or how to support someone who is in such a crisis, and during their recovery.
+In the early stages you may not know how to react, what to say, or how to support someone in this situation.
 There are resources below that can help you cope during this time.

 It is important you ask for help if you are unsure of how best to support a person in crisis.
 Don’t ignore self-care; this is critical.
 Doing something for yourself, no matter how small, will enable you to better support the person you are caring for.
-You may find this information on how to support someone and support for carers useful.
+You may find these pages on how to support someone and support for carers useful.

 If you or someone you know is in crisis and needs help right now, call Lifeline - 13 11 14 or 000